 The FDA reviews all submitted NDAs before it accepts them for filing and may request additional information rather than accepting the NDA for filing.
 The FDA must make a decision on accepting an NDA for filing within 60 days of receipt.
 Once the submission is accepted for filing, the FDA begins an in-depth review of the NDA.
-Under the goals and policies agreed to by the FDA under PDUFA, the FDA has 10 months, from the filing date, in which to complete its initial review of a new molecular-entity NDA and respond to the applicant, and six months from the filing date of a new molecular-entity NDA, and the review process is often extended by FDA requests for additional information or clarification.
+Under the goals and policies agreed to by the FDA under PDUFA, the FDA has 10 months, from the filing date, in which to complete its initial review of a new molecular-entity NDA and respond to the applicant, and six months from the filing date of a new molecular-entity NDA designated for priority review.
+The FDA does not always meet its PDUFA goal dates for standard and priority NDAs, and the review process is often extended by FDA requests for additional information or clarification.

 Before approving an NDA, the FDA will conduct a pre-approval inspection of the manufacturing facilities for the new product to determine whether they comply with cGMP requirements.
 The FDA will not approve the product unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
 The FDA also may audit data from clinical trials to ensure compliance with GCP requirements.
 Additionally, the FDA may refer applications for novel drug products or drug products which present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions, if any.
 The FDA is not bound by recommendations of an advisory committee, but it considers such recommendations when making decisions on approval.
 The FDA likely will reanalyze the clinical trial data, which could result in extensive discussions between the FDA and the applicant during the review process.
 After the FDA evaluates an NDA, it will issue an approval letter or a Complete Response Letter.
 An approval letter authorizes commercial marketing of the drug with specific prescribing information for specific indications.
 A Complete Response Letter indicates that the review cycle of the application is complete, and the application will not be approved in its present form.
 A Complete Response Letter usually describes all of the specific deficiencies in the NDA identified by the FDA.
 The Complete Response Letter may require additional clinical data, additional pivotal Phase 3 clinical trial(s) and/or other significant and time-consuming requirements related to clinical trials, preclinical studies and/or manufacturing.
-If a Complete Response Letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies identified in the letter, or w
+If a Complete Response Letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies identified in the letter, or withdraw the application.
+Even if such data and information are submitted, the FDA may decide that the NDA does not satisfy the criteria for approval.
+Data obtained from clinical trials are not always conclusive and the FDA's interpretation of data may differ from our interpretation.